garridoo/crsphere/README.md

 ---------------------------

 To run the scripts contained in this repository, we recommend to download first the raw and intermediate data from [here](http://www.at-sphere.com/cr.tar.gz).
-After extracting its contents, the script [paths.R](https://github.com/garridoo/crsphere/blob/main/scripts/paths.R) can be modified so that the base path points to the directory containing the data.
-After installing the necessary R libraries, all experiments can be analyzed independently by loading the corresponding data and subsequently running the remaining scripts.
+After extracting its contents, the script [paths.R](https://github.com/garridoo/crsphere/blob/master/scripts/paths.R) can be modified so that the base path points to the directory containing the data.
+After installing the necessary R libraries, all experiments can be analyzed independently by loading the corresponding data and subsequently running the remastering scripts.

 ### Accession numbers